mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Eliminate passive reading.
 Some of the misconception which I still run into today is highlighting every passage in the book.
 Or pretending to read, but not understanding what I am reading.
 Or stuck on a book for a long period of time.
 - An active reader does not read passively, but uses the arguments made by an author for critical thinking and deeper understanding.
 An active reader asks questions by considering motivation of writer's arguments and assumptions.
 An active reader avoids passive reading like a plague.
 The goal is not to read as much as possible and soak up all the information to satisfy instant gratification.
 The goal is to gain as much as wisdom as possible because knowledge compounds.
 - What constitutes good reading to you?
 - Ask questions and interrogate the text.
 What's wrong with this assertion, if anything?
 Does the text go on to address any problems I can see?
 If it does, is that satisfying?
 Do others see this problem?
 If not, what did I miss?
 Is this confidently-stated premise or postulate reasonable?
 If not, can the argument stand without it?
 Why is this character in this story?
 What's the structural reason this scene exists?
-If it seems pointless, but this work is very well-regarded, I'm probably missing something—what might that be?
+If it seems pointless, but this work is very well-regarded, I'm probably missing something-what might that be?
 Does it have thematic or textural import that I'm failing to spot, and so, perhaps, missing much of the message of the work?
 - Some might argue reading long-form books is virtuous.
 Why not podcasts or audio?
 The effort put into a book is infinitely more significant than a long-form conversation.
 The depth of processing and synthesis is more in reading than listening.
 Both listening and reading are tools in an arsenal of learning, but it is critical to know why one is superior over the other.
 - Systematic education is not an equalizer.
 This is because it made me run away.
 But reading is.
 Reading equalizes every mind by fixing every hole in every person's broken sky.
 Reading is a journey to find great books.
 You start with not so great books and then slowly start climbing the intellectual ladder.
 I started out with self-help or academically acclaimed books.
 Over time, I started noticing all the advice shared in those books are the same...told differently.
 Then, I moved on to physics, biology, business, engineering, etc. I didn't care for these disciplines in school, but now I do.
 In school, you are supposed to finish something you are disengaged in.
 While reading freely, you can move on to something else if you are no longer interested.
 You are taught to finish a book.
 Schools ingrain this type of ideology.
 Society values higher education from prestige universities.
 But it costs $1 in late fees at a local library than accumulating thousands in tuition debt.
 Reading is inexpensive so go to your local library and check out some books.
 Abraham Lincoln didn't have any formal education from Harvard or Yale.
 He walked several miles to borrow books.
 He grew up reading Shakespeare and Milton soaking up the simple majesty of their words, stories and wisdom.
 - Becoming a better reader is going to help you become a better writer and vice-versa.
 That is the real payoff.
 Reading decrease our sense of isolation.
 - Take caution against media articles attributing success or wealth to reading.
-For example, Warren Buffett's famous saying—“I just sit in my office and read all day.”
+For example, Warren Buffett's famous saying-“I just sit in my office and read all day.”
 Media gets the causality wrong.
 It's not like successful people became so rich by reading.
 They were doers which is most likely the cause to wealth creation.
 Reading is good, but doing is better.
 - An author goes out and talks to people, and finds the information that hasn't made its way onto paper.
 - Find good books.
 Read it deliberately, with an active mind.
 Act on that material.
 Develop relationships with peers.
 Let it change your life.
 - Another analogy is professional sports “watching film.”
 As a professional athlete, you need to be constantly watch film, so you know how other players are playing and what they're doing.
 However, at some point you also need to be on the court practicing and playing games so you can use that knowledge for something productive.
 Being too obsessed with reading would be like a pro athlete who only watches film and never plays the game.
 At some point, you have to be play the game.
 Otherwise, you're no different than just an obsessive sports fan.